Domino!

 June 6th, 2007 -

-Three other photographers have shots from inside this complex: F-Trainer, Blue Jake and Mercurialn.
+Three other photographers also have shots from this expedition into the complex : F-Trainer, Blue Jake and Mercurialn.

 This Way Out